 - Anyone providing services to the IRA

-The above information provides the basic blueprint for using real estate IRAs to their fullest potential.
+The above information provides the basic blueprint for building retirement income with real estate IRAs.
 Although the real estate market is slowly but surely rebounding, property costs remain relatively low and the right investment can add diversity and build wealth in your retirement portfolio.
 Just remember—whether buying property or investing in other options such as tax liens or mortgage notes, the success of your investments depends on your maintaining your account properly, in accordance to IRS rules and regulations.

 For more information regarding self-directing retirement plans, please contact us.